RB 25 years

 1985

-Rail Baron has been likened to Monopoly (by Parker Brothers), and there are some similarities: purchasing properties, trying to get certain groups, monopolizing an area, collecting money from opponents, etc. However, the game has more depth than Monopoly: finding the best route for your train can be a challenge; you must choose what to purchase next (not just the property you happened to land upon); there are many different winning strategies (good network, lock out opponents, etc.).
-Rail Baron is also far less dependent of random factors (luck) than is Monopoly.
+RB has been likened to Monopoly plus Pirate and Traveler (railopoly?), and there are some similarities: purchasing properties, trying to get certain groups, monopolizing an area, collecting money from opponents, etc. However, the game has more depth than Monopoly: finding the best route for your train can be a challenge; you must choose what to purchase next (not just the property you happened to land upon); there are many different winning strategies (good network, lock out opponents, etc.).
+RB is also far less dependent of random factors (luck) than is Monopoly.

 RBA It was a search to discover the best network of RRs that in the mid-1980s drew Paul Van Bloem to write "Rail Baron's Aide" (RBA) for the Macintosh with help from Steve Okonski.
 RBA assisted with in-game duties (rolling dice, randomizing destinations, etc.) and helped players select RRs to purchase.
 Furthermore, it could analyze each player's network and report how many cities the player accessed, and how many he controlled (monopolized).
 RBA was never released to the public.

-Many other people created similar Rail-Baron-assistant-type programs, but no one had managed to create a program that would actually play the game.
+Many other people created similar RB-assistant-type programs, but no one had managed to create a program that would actually play the game.
 By today's standards, the typical desktop computers of the mid-1980s were underpowered and had limited graphics capabilities.
-A competent "Artificial Intelligent" Rail Baron program was still years away.
+A competent "Artificially Intelligent" railroad baron was still years away.

 Avaloncon